domRiddle/ASF/Low-memory-setup.md

 That is GCC part, Mono part is more interesting.
 Basically we disable all Mono features we don't need in ASF, I suggest to do ```./configure --help``` to read about them all.

 Last word, what works for me, might not work for you.
 This is only example of mono recompiling process, it's **unsupported** by both me and Mono development team, therefore if you decide to compile yourself and use any of unsupported flags, you should be an expert that doesn't require any support and is completely fine dealing with broken packages.
+If you want to make ASF "just work", don't do any of that, because it doesn't even guarantee any significant gain on performance neither memory usage.
+Stick with ASF and Mono runtime instructions, and let maintainers do their job with compiling packages.